barrymay/phase-ten-scorer-nextjs/README.md

 ## Other stuff

-Any ideas for feedback please feel free to reach out!
+Any ideas or feedback please feel free to reach out!

 Copyright (c) 2019 Barry May (barry4dev@outlook.com)